bagisto/bagisto-docker/README.md

 ## System Requirements

-System/Server requirements of Bagisto are mentioned [here](https://github.com/bagisto/bagisto#2-requirements-).
+- System/Server requirements of Bagisto are mentioned [here](https://github.com/bagisto/bagisto#2-requirements-).
 Using Docker, these requirements will be fulfilled by docker images of apache & mysql, and our application will run in a multi-tier architecture.

-- Docker and Docker Compose

-Install latest version of Docker and Docker Compose if it is not already installed.
+- Install latest version of Docker and Docker Compose if it is not already installed.
 Docker supports Linux, MacOS and Windows Operating System.
 Click [Docker](https://docs.docker.com/install/) and [Docker Compose] (https://docs.docker.com/compose/install/) to find their installation guide.

 ## Installation